amplience/dc-delivery-sdk-android/README.md

 This can be customised the same way as standard images with the `ImageUrlBuilder`.

-You can optionally add a thumb name as defined on the backend system
+You can optionally add a `thumbname` as defined on the backend system

 ```kotlin
 val url = video.getThumbnailUrl(thumbname = "frame_0020.png")